Skip to Main Content

 Jennifer L. Mersing

+Jennifer concentrates her practice on electric regulatory issues involving the FERC and state energy regulatory law matters, with a focus on renewable energy and battery projects.
+She has advised and assisted with regulatory compliance for independent power producers, electric utilities, transmission providers, large industrial consumers of power and energy marketers regarding issues under the Federal Power Act (FPA), the Public Utility Regulatory Policies Act of 1978 (PURPA), and the Public Utility Holding Company Act (PUHCA).
+Her compliance work includes drafting market-based rate applications and market-based rate change in status and other compliance filings (including submissions to the relational database), qualifying facility self-certifications, and exempt wholesale generator self-certifications.
+She has advised clients on electric interconnection and transmission reform and electric energy and capacity and market reforms and developments throughout the United States, with a focus on the Western Interconnection.
+She has negotiated electric interconnection agreements, shared facilities agreements and power purchase agreements for renewable energy and battery projects throughout the United States.
+She has provided regulatory support for renewable energy project finance transactions and M&A transactions across the country.
+She has advised clients on carbon cap and trade programs established in California and Washington State, including compliance with registration requirements and negotiation of contracts for the purchase and sale of carbon allowances and offsets, and regulation of electric vehicle charging stations by state public utility commissions.
 Prior to joining the firm, Jennifer was an of counsel at a national law firm.
-There she concentrated her practice on electric regulatory issues involving the FERC and certain state energy regulatory law matters, with a focus on renewable energy projects.
-She has advised and assisted with regulatory compliance for independent power producers, electric utilities, transmission providers, large industrial consumers of power and energy marketers regarding issues under the Federal Power Act (FPA), the Public Utility Regulatory Policies Act of 1978 (PURPA), and the Public Utility Holding Company Act (PUHCA).
-She also advised clients regarding electric interconnection agreements, shared facilities agreements and power purchase agreements.
-She has provided regulatory support for renewable energy project finance transactions and M&A transactions.

 Additional Thought Leadership Pages